matter-labs/zksync-web-era-docs/docs/dev/guide/README.md

 # Developer guide

-A set of practical guidelines and tutorials which will help you get started with development on zkSync.
+A set of practical guidelines and tutorials that will help you get started with development on zkSync.

 ## Table of contents